EetuEkman/powershell-scripts/readme.md

 ## Module-Helper.ps1

-The script provides various options to import the modules.
+The script provides various options to import or remove the modules.

 Because the script has to copy files or change module paths, the script requires administrator privileges.

-#### New-ReactApp
+## New-ReactApp

 New-ReactApp bootstraps a new barebones react app, similar way to Create React App, without added features.

+`New-ReactApp
-New-ReactApp [-AppName] <String> [-Path <String>]
+    [-AppName] <String>
+    [-Path <String>]`

 AppName parameter is mandatory.
 "Illegal" characters are not allowed.
+Invalid characters are found in `[System.IO.Path]::GetInvalidFileNameChars()`

 Path parameter is optional.
-Without the parameter, the React app will be bootstrapped in the current working directory.
+Without the parameter, the React app will be bootstrapped to a directory in the current working directory.